TheGreatRambler/2D-Array-JS/README.md

 # 2D-Array-JS

-Two dimensional arrays stored in one dimensional arrays Javascript
+Collection of functions that, given a x and y value, returns an index in a one dimensional array.
+These functions can also be used as pairing functions.

 ## API